Get-Murked-City/Discord-Bot-Cheat-Sheet/README.md

 * **template** - Change the name template for secondary channels.
 Default is ## [@@game_name@@].
 Run vc/help template for a full list of usable variables.
 * **toggleposition** - Toggle whether new channels are placed above or below the primary one.
 Defaults to above.

+## Classic Bot

+ClassicBot was designed to enhance Classic World of Warcraft communities by allowing them to link directly to in game tooltips in their discord servers.
+Currently the bot only allows you to use two different commands (**!classic item [item]** and **!classic spell [spell]**).
+While limited, this could still be useful if you just want to see an item/spell or compare multiple items/spells.
+You can find the unhelpful documentation for this bot at https://discordbots.org/bot/569926511298084885.